Fill Gaps Caused by 1 to 3 Missing Teeth

 Frequently Asked Questions

-Permanent and semi-permanent bridges are fixed dental prosthetics bonded to existing teeth or implants.
-They stay in place, unlike dentures, which are removable.
-Dentures also have a pink gum base, while bridges only consist of the replacement teeth.
+Permanent and semi-permanent bridges are fixed dental restorations bonded to existing teeth or implants, meaning they stay in place and don’t need to be removed.
+Dentures, on the other hand, are removable and include a pink gum base along with replacement teeth, while bridges consist only of the replacement teeth.

-A cantilever bridge is used when there’s only one adjacent tooth available to support the bridge.
-While less common today, cantilever bridges aren’t recommended for back teeth due to the excessive force they can place on surrounding teeth.
+A cantilever bridge is used when there’s only one adjacent tooth available for support.
+Though less common today, cantilever bridges aren’t recommended for back teeth due to the excessive pressure they place on surrounding teeth.

-The process typically requires two appointments, each lasting under an hour.
+The process typically requires two appointments, with each visit lasting less than an hour.

-Bridges can be made from materials like gold alloys, non-precious alloys, porcelain, or a combination.
-We primarily use porcelain for its natural appearance and durability.
+Dental bridges can be made from gold alloys, non-precious alloys, porcelain, or a combination of materials.
+Porcelain is most commonly used because of its natural appearance and durability.

-A dental crown is a cap placed over a damaged tooth to restore its strength and function, while a bridge replaces one or more missing teeth by anchoring to surrounding teeth or implants.
+A dental crown is a cap placed over a damaged tooth to restore its shape, strength, and function.
+A dental bridge replaces one or more missing teeth by anchoring to adjacent natural teeth or implants.

 No, a single crown cannot replace a missing tooth on its own.
-A crown requires support from either a natural tooth, a partial tooth with a post, or a dental implant.
+A crown requires support from a natural tooth, a partial tooth with a post, or a dental implant.
+To fill a gap, a bridge or implant bsupported restoration is needed.

 Yes, bridges can be made from zirconia.
 We can discuss material options and make recommendations based on your specific needs.